 Montana, like much of the United States, has seen a dramatic fall in COVID-19 cases since early January.
-It is legal and possible to travel to Montana during the pandemic.
+It is legal and possible to travel to Montana during the pandemic, with no real restrictions.
 However, it is incumbent on travelers to make sure they remain safe themselves and keep others safe.
 And it is incumbent on us to take the proper safety precautions when you travel with us.

 Current Pandemic Situation in Montana

-As of this writing, the current situation in Montana (as with most of the United States) is not good.
-The Montana state government has a map that lists active cases by county, vaccinations, and much more data, which we use in part to judge whether our individual vacation offerings are safe.
+As of this writing, the current situation in Montana (as with most of the United States) is much improved from early January.
+The Montana state government has a page that tracks active cases by county, vaccinations, and much more data, which we use in part to judge whether our individual vacation offerings are safe.
 But while the entire state is still experiencing open community infection, it is much reduced.

 Keeping Yourself and Others Safe